 If the term ‘unofficial start’ happens to be foreign to you, let me first provide a definition:

-“… any strategy that facilitates early engagement & interaction and amplifies the productivity of your group and/or program…”
+“… any strategy that facilitates early engagement & interaction and amplifies the purpose & productivity of your group and/or program…”

 At the end of the day, successful unofficial starts positively impact your group and your program objectives.

 In this article, I want to tell you more about what unofficial starts are, what they look like, sound like and feel like.
 You can also explore lots of practical unofficial start ideas here.

 First, allow me to take you back a few steps.

 How often have you sat in a conference auditorium, ten minutes after the scheduled starting time, wondering when the program was going to start?

 Or, you frequently have to wait 5 or 10 minutes before you start your program because you don’t like to (or can’t) start until most if not all of your participants are present.

 Or, you often struggle with limited time and wonder how you could squeeze more value from your program.

 I have been a part of, and experienced these very same feelings, wondering why it has to be this way.
 It doesn’t and the unofficial start could be just the tool you’ve been looking for.